dbr/imgui-book-prototype/docs/src/second.md

 ```

 Same image again:

-![image][imgui-example-basic-button]
+![image][basic-button]

-More usefully, we can hide the output and display it elsewhere where in the document:
+More usefully, we can hide the output and display it elsewhere where in the document.
+There is a hidden code block here.

 ```imgui-example,name=more-useful,hide_output
 use imgui::im_str;